convos-chat/convos/blog/_posts/2020-05-26-create-your-own-theme-detailed-walkthrough.md

 ![](/public/screenshots/2020-05-26-google.png)

 Some screenies were close to what I wanted to achieve.

 For instance this screenshot :

 ![](/public/screenshots/2020-05-26-greentheme.png)

-Or this other one where we see inputs and listbox :
+Or this other one where we see more inputs and listbox :

 ![](/public/screenshots/2020-05-26-greenblacklinux.png)

-It gave me an idea about what colors to put together :
+It gave me a better idea about what I wanted to do and which colors to put together :
 * First the green is really flashy, let’s go for flashy then.
 * There is black background or eventually dark grey background.
 In my mind I was thinking *"cool, I will try to put this grey on one panel !"* because